chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 This should output two files: the imaged trajectory from which we extract the snapshots, and the c0.out file which contains the postion of the methanol at each frame of the trajectory.
 We also know that this corresponds to the separation between the methanol and bilayer center-of-mass.

 We can extract the window starting points using extract_window.py:
->./extract_window.py -i bilayer_zero.nc -p DMPC_MOH.prmtop -d c0.out -start 0 -end 32 -space 1
+>./extract_window.py -i bilayer_zero.nc -p DMPC_MOH.prmtop -d c0.out -start 0 -end 32 -space 2

-This will output frames with the methanol at 0, 1, 2, ..., 32A from the bilayer center-of-mass.
+This will output frames with the methanol at 0, 2, 4, ..., 32A from the bilayer center-of-mass.
 These restarts are provided.

-Now we can run each window for 30ns using the 06_Prod.in input and run_window_cuda.sh bash run script.
+Now we can run each window for 5ns using the 06_Prod.in input and run_window_cuda.sh bash run script.

 **Important:** You should run this using a COM_dist.RST file which is a copy of ref_COM_file.RST (i.e. it contains DISTHERE which gets substituted for the correct distance for each window).

+**Sampling:** For the purposes of the tutorial, the windows are separated by 2A, with each window being run to 5ns and the z-position being written every 10th step (istep=10).
+However to obtain a better converged profile, I recommend 1A spacing, 30ns run time (at a minimum, ideally 100ns or more) and istep=1.
+We will constrast results from 5ns versus 30ns run time later.

 >./run_window_cuda.sh

 If you have multiple GPUs you may want to split these steps into parallel runs, or run each over a CPU cluster.
-Each window takes roughly 12 hours, there are 32 windows.
-This may of course take a substantial amount of time depending on your available resource.
-You can skip running the simulations if you prefer given that all outputs, with the exception of trajectories, are provided in the tarball.
+Each window takes roughly 2 hours, there are 17 windows.
+You can skip running the simulations if you prefer given that all outputs, with the exception of trajectories, are provided.

-If you downloaded the tar file, all outputs from the simulation have been moved into "./md_output" (minus the trajectory files).
+All outputs from the simulation have been moved into "./md_output" (minus the trajectory files).
+They are also zipped up, use the "unzip.sh" script to extract each dist directory.

 # Step 5: Free energy profile
 Once the simulations are finished you can build the free energy profile with WHAM.